richardthorp/radiohead/README.md

 * [Bootstrap](https://getbootstrap.com/) - for some of the front-end styling, responsive design and interactive features, such as menu drop-downs and modals.

-* [jQuery](https://jquery.com/) - simplifies the apps asynchronous functions syntax, as well as shortening and simplifying JavaScript for DOM manipulation and traversal.
+* [jQuery](https://jquery.com/) - simplifies the app's asynchronous functions syntax, as well as shortening and simplifying JavaScript for DOM manipulation and traversal.

 * [Django-Crispy-Forms](https://django-crispy-forms.readthedocs.io/) - provides additional styles to forms.